dk14/wolfram-mega/docs/oracles.md

 Oracle ads and capabilites are signed with root oracle signature.

-Commitments and facts are signed with corresponding capability signature.
+Commitments and facts are signed with a corresponding capability signature.

 Security note: